twilliams9397/eng89_python_TDD/README.md

 - Once a Pycharm project has been started create a test file - in this case `calc_test.py` ensuring it has "test" in the name
 - Within this file write to required tests and import the `unittest` and `pytest` modules, using the pip install method if necessary and import the class that will be tested
 - In a new code file, write the code that is being tested - `simple_calc.py`
-- after each stage is written, run the test file to ensure what has been adding is passing the tests
+- After each stage is written, run the test file to ensure what has been adding is passing the tests
-- when the required tests are passed, move onto the next iteration until the code is finished
+- When the required tests are passed, move onto the next iteration until the code is finished
 ```python
 class SimpleCalc: